TRAVEL GUIDE TO BUKHARA, UZBEKISTAN

 Rumor is that the great conqueror Genghis Khan (a man who bowed to no one) once bowed his head to this minaret.
 He was so impressed by it, that he ordered it to be spared while the Mongols destroyed most of the rest of Bukhara in the 13th century.

-Still a functioning madrassa, it’s off-limits to tourists, but you can see the front of it from Kalyan Square next to the minaret and the mosque.
+Still a functioning madrassa, it’s off-limits to tourists, but you can see it from Kalyan Square next to the minaret and the mosque.
+A great place to shoot some pictures!

 The oldest structure in Bukhara and the former royal residence, this fortress has been intimidating visitors since the 5th century AD.
 It was inside this ancient citadel where “The Great Game” played out.

-Something to keep in mind when considering the entrance fee is that the outside is far more impressive than the inside.
-Firstly you don’t get access to the whole site, secondly, it seems overly restored and you might find yourself bumping elbows with tour groups in dimly lit rooms.
+Something to keep in mind when considering a visit is that the outside is far more impressive than the inside.
+Firstly you don’t get access to the whole site, secondly, it seems overly restored.

 If you decide to go in you’ll be able to see the bug pit.
 Where the emirs once kept prisoners inside of a deep hole with a grate on it, kicking down any passing insects or spiders that crossed their path.
-Entrance 15k som + 5k som camera fee ($2).
+Hours 9am-5pm.
+Entrance 40k som ($4).

 See the non-touristic side of Bukhara and walk through the muddy alleyways and mahallas.
 Wander through the old Jewish Quarter where Jews in Bukhara have lived for more than 600 years.